 Appendix B is a listing of chemicals that are toxic to marine life.
-For highway transportation, this list is only used for chemicals in a container with a capacity of 119 gallons or more without a placard or label as specified by the HMR.
+For highway transportation, this list is only used for chemicals in a container with a capacity greater than 119 gallons without a placard or label as specified by the HMR.